AdamKorp/Pwnagotchi/README.md

 ### 🧰 Hardware Required
 To build your own Pwnagotchi, you’ll need the following components:

-🖥️ E-Ink Display pHAT – 2.13" (250x122) - A low-power, black-and-white screen that displays the Pwnagotchi interface.
+🖥️ E-Ink Display pHAT – 2.13" (250x122) <code style="color : grey"> - A low-power, black-and-white screen that displays the Pwnagotchi interface.</code>

-🍓 Raspberry Pi Zero 2 W - The small but powerful single-board computer that runs Pwnagotchi.
+🍓 Raspberry Pi Zero 2 W <code style="color : grey"> - The small but powerful single-board computer that runs Pwnagotchi.</code>

-🔋 PiSugar 3 Battery - The battery that powers your Pwnagotchi on the go.
+🔋 PiSugar 3 Battery<code style="color : grey">  - The battery that powers your Pwnagotchi on the go.</code>

-💾 MicroSD Card - Used to store the Pwnagotchi operating system and data.
+💾 MicroSD Card <code style="color : grey"> - Used to store the Pwnagotchi operating system and data.</code>

-🔌 Micro USB Cable - For charging, powering, or connecting to the Pi for setup.
+🔌 Micro USB Cable <code style="color : grey"> - For charging, powering, or connecting to the Pi for setup.</code>